MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/reference/includes/removeContextProvider-description.md

-Removes the currently set context provider, if any.
+Removes the currently set custom context provider, if any.